openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/fake_api/endpoint_parameters.md

 ## Security

-Set auth info by setting Configuration.auth_info to a dict where the key is the below security schema quoted name, and the value is an instance of the linked component security scheme class.
+Set auth info by setting ApiConfiguration.auth_info to a dict where the key is the below security schema quoted name, and the value is an instance of the linked component security scheme class.
 See how to do this in the code sample.